metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 candyMachine.itemsAvailable;  // Number of NFTs available.
 candyMachine.itemsMinted;     // Number of NFTs minted.
-candyMachine.itemsRemaining;  // Number of NFTs left to mint. candyMachine.items[0].name;   // The name of the first loaded item (with prefix). candyMachine.items[0].uri;    // The URI of the first loaded item (with prefix). candyMachine.items[0].minted; // Whether the first item has been minted.
+candyMachine.itemsRemaining;  // Number of NFTs left to mint. candyMachine.items[0].index;  // The index of the first loaded item. candyMachine.items[0].name;   // The name of the first loaded item (with prefix). candyMachine.items[0].uri;    // The URI of the first loaded item (with prefix). candyMachine.items[0].minted; // Whether the first item has been minted.